zoom/meetingsdk-angular-sample/README.md

-## You are required to update to version 1.7.4.
-Please note that WebSDK version 1.7.3 or below will no longer be operational.
+## Please Note: It is strongly recommended to upgrade to version 1.7.7 before May 30th.
+Otherwise version 1.7.6 and below will no longer be operational.
+Using Web SDK 1.7.6 or below you will be able to join meetings but you will not be able to access audio, video, screen sharing, chat, or closed caption.

 # Zoom Web SDK Sample Angular